Heart Arrhythmia's and Rhythm Disorders: Symptoms, Risks and Treatments

-Join our experts from Cardiac Partners at Cooper and Inspira to discuss everything about heart arrhythmia s and rhythm disorders including AFib-from risk factors to symptoms, diagnostic testing, treatment options and more.
+Chat with experts from Cardiac Partners at Cooper and Inspira about Heart Arrhythmias and Rhythm disorders, including A-Fib.
+Learn about risk factors , symptoms, diagnostic testing and treatment options.

 Farooq A. Padder, MD, FACC, MHRS, FRCP(UK)